 Progress will be based upon the recommendations MCDA receives from the Commission on Aging through the Senior Center Committee.
+The Senior Center Committee has not formally convened.
+SOA is providing some outdoor exercise and virtual programming during the pandemic.

 Special Projects